 The wide range of media works and performances that Sinha undertakes are the result of an artist with a fierce desire to expand the notions of what it means to express and be influenced by a life in/between cultures.
 He has appeared as a solo artist at the Sound Symposium, ORF Kunstradio, Deutschlandradio Kultur, the Art Gallery of Ontario, Madrid Abierto, MUTEK, the Guelph Jazz Festival, Radio National Espana, and the International Symposium on Electronic Art, to name a few, and as a member of various musical ensembles across the country and internationally.
 Current information on his research into machine learning and sound can be found here.

-He is a committed educator and has been teaching theatrical sound design at York University in Toronto for the past years as well as leading sound design intensives and coaching, asynchronous video courses and guest lecturing at the undergraduate, graduate, high school and community levels.
-He continues to perform as a percussionist and electronic music artist on the concert stage both solo and with in ensemble on various projects.
+He is a committed educator and has been leading sound design intensives and coaching, asynchronous video courses and guest lecturing at the undergraduate, graduate, high school and community levels across Canada and internationally.
+He is currently a tenure track assistant professor at The Creative School at Toronto Metropolitan University.
+Sinha continues to perform as a percussionist and electronic music artist on the concert stage both solo and with in ensemble on various projects.